2600hz/monster-ui/docs/monster-ui/jsoneditor().md

 An instance of the JSONEditor

 ## Description
 The `monster.ui.jsoneditor()` method renders a powerfull jsoneditor into the specified `target` which is completely customizable passing the `options` parameter.
 This method returns the `JSONEditor` instance so you have access to its properties and methods.
 Please see [JSONEditor](https://github.com/josdejong/jsoneditor) for reference.
+To get the JSONEditor instance from the DOM please see [getJsoneditor()](./getJsoneditor().md)

 To initialize the JSONEditor, you just need to pass the `target` parameter:
 ```html